 Catching a leak right away is crucial to minimizing damage to your business building and the contents.
 It’s far better to identify a leak before the next rainfall than to wait until water is pouring from the roof.
-But the truth is, you may have a roof leak and not even know it.
+However, the truth is you may have a roof leak and not even know it.
 Water may be causing damage to your property that you can’t see.

 In addition to more obvious signs of a roof leak, such as water puddles and drips, other signs include:

 - A foul, musty odor in your business building

 - Mold growth